BarisAlbayrakIEEE/GeneticLaminate/README.md

 1. Generation: Generate a new population as the initial elite population
 2. Crossover: Perform crossover on the existing elite generation
 3. Mutation: Mutate the crossovers
-4. Measure: Measure the fitness rates for the mutations
+4. Measurement: Measure the fitness rates for the mutations
 5. Selection: Obtain the new elites from the mutations based on the fitness rates
 6. Inspection: If maxima is detected goto Step 1, otherwise goto Step 2